trevordevore/levure/README.md

   1:
     filename: [relative path to stack file within libraries folder]
     encrypt: Optional parameter that can override the `encrypt stacks` setting for this stack.
+    autoload: Optional parameter.
+Set to false if you don't want to `start using` the library when the application loads.
   2:
-    folder: [relative path a folder with library stack files]
+    folder: [relative path a folder with library stack files] ...
-    encrypt: Optional parameter that can override the `encrypt stacks` setting for all stacks in the folder.
-  ...
 frontscripts:
   1:
     filename: [relative path to stack file within frontscripts folder]
     encrypt: Optional parameter that can override the `encrypt stacks` setting for this stack.
+    autoload: Optional parameter.
+Set to false if you don't want to `insert` the stack script when the application loads.
   2:
-    folder: [relative path a folder with frontscript stack files]
+    folder: [relative path a folder with frontscript stack files] ...
-    encrypt: Optional parameter that can override the `encrypt stacks` setting for all stacks in the folder.
-  ...
 backscripts:
   1:
     filename: [relative path to stack file within backscript folder]
     encrypt: Optional parameter that can override the `encrypt stacks` setting for this stack.
+    autoload: Optional parameter.
+Set to false if you don't want to `insert` the stack script when the application loads.
   2:
-    folder: [relative path a folder with backscript stack files]
+    folder: [relative path a folder with backscript stack files] ...
-    encrypt: Optional parameter that can override the `encrypt stacks` setting for all stacks in the folder.
-  ...
 helpers:
   1: